-Once you’ve gone to visit a potential apartment, and you’ve talked to the landlord about the possibility of you moving in, they will perform at credit check before approving you as a tenant.
+Once you’ve gone to visit a potential apartment, and you’ve talked to the landlord about the possibility of you moving in, they will perform a credit check before approving you as a tenant.
 This is to make sure that you’ll be able to keep up with rent payments every month and to see whether or not they’ll be taking on too much risk by renting to you.

 The Tenant Screening Process

-For obvious reasons, most landlords probably won’t rent to someone who seems suspicious, has been evicted a lot, or who has a prominent criminal record.
-So, at the same time as they’re running a credit check on you, landlords will also perform a “Tenant Screening Report.”
+For obvious reasons, most landlords probably won’t rent to someone who seems suspicious, has been evicted a lot, or has a prominent criminal record.
+So, at the same time as they’re running a credit check on you, landlords may also perform a “Tenant Screening Report.”
 This is a form of background check, which will help them get a better idea of who they’re renting the apartment to.
-This includes, but is not limited to, a criminal background check, a history of eviction or “unlawful detention” (meaning a tenant has had to be legally evicted or removed from their dwelling or workplace), and a verification of your current employment.
+This includes, but is not limited to, a criminal background check, a history of eviction or “unlawful detention” (meaning a tenant has had to be legally evicted or removed from their dwelling or workplace), and verification of your current employment.

-While having a criminal background, or history of eviction can be the nail in the coffin for getting on a landlord’s good side, having a low credit rating is not necessarily the end of the world.
+Having a low credit score is not necessarily the end of the world.
 When it boils down to it, a good landlord wants to know, first and foremost, that they’ll be receiving the rent on time every month like clockwork.

-Another good idea might be to get the help of a parent, relative or good friend to co-sign a lease with you.
+- Get A Cosigner – Another good idea might be to get the help of a parent, relative or good friend to co-sign a lease with you.
 This way, the co-signer takes on the lion’s share of the rent, in the event that you can’t, and will assure the landlord receives full payment each month.